-Led by President and CEO Bradshaw, the Combined Carrier's senior executives and senior management have assumed post-merger responsibilities for the Combined Carrier.2 Executive Vice President, Chief Operating Officer (COO) David Stepanek has responsibility for global operations including flight operations, maintenance, supply chain management, training and information technology.
+Led by President and CEO Bradshaw, the Combined Carrier's senior executives and senior management have assumed post-merger responsibilities for the Combined Carrier.3 Executive VP, Chief Operating Officer (COO) David Stepanek has responsibility for global operations including flight operations, maintenance, supply chain management, training and information technology.
 Alan Corbett, Senior Vice President, Europe, Africa, Middle East, and Asia & SAR, is responsible for operations in those and other areas of the world, as well as all of the Carriers' SAR operations worldwide.
 Senior Vice President, General Counsel, Crystal Gordon, has responsibility for legal, compliance, collective bargaining agreements, government relations and contract review and management at the Combined Carrier.
 Senior Vice President, Global Fleet Management, Stuart Stavely, has responsibility for standardized maintenance programs, aircraft specifications and lease agreements; as well as all original equipment manufacturer relationships, quality control of global supply chain operations and aircraft acquisitions and sales.
-Senior Vice President, Chief Administrative Officer, Mary Wersebe, is responsible for human resources, benefits and compensation, communications and corporate social responsibility at the Combined Carrier.
+Senior Vice President, Chief Administrative Officer, Mary Wersebe, is responsible for human resources, compensation, communications benefits and and corporate social responsibility at the Combined Carrier.
 Jennifer Whalen, Senior Vice President, Chief Financial Officer (CFO), and formerly Era's CFO, is responsible for company accounting, financial reporting, investor relations, strategy and mergers and acquisitions (M&A), tax and other financial aspects for the Carriers.
-Senior Vice President, Chief Commercial Officer, Samantha Willenbacher, is responsible for all customer-facing aspects of the Combined
+Senior Vice President, Chief Commercial Officer, Samantha Willenbacher, is responsible for all customer-facing aspects of the Combined Carrier's business, bid proposals and market research and analysis.
+James Stottlemeyer, Vice President, Health, Safety and Environment, is responsible for the global safety strategy and providing leadership and continuous improvement for the Carriers' Safety Management System and Health, Safety and Environmental processes.

-The Carriers announced the "New Executive Leadership Team for [the] Combined Company" on May 12, 2020, a month prior to the closing of the Carriers' merger.
+3 The Carriers announced the "New Executive Leadership Team for [the] Combined Company" on May 12, 2020, a month prior to the closing of the Carriers' merger.